-If you’ve little ones at home, or usually have small visitors, why not get on their level?
+If you have little ones at home, or often have small visitors, why not get on their level?
 An adjustable peg board, as seen in illustrator Sally Caulwell‘s Portobello home, is ideal for hanging their outdoor garb where they can reach.

-And though they might still need help putting the pin in the box of the zip, it might encourage them to put the coat on, and hang it up after, at least.
+And though they might still need help putting the pin in the box of the zip, it might encourage them to put their coat on, and hang it up after, at least.

 While a dedicated dressing room might be the stuff of fantasy for most of us, there’s still plenty of inspiration to take from the Victorian terrace home of Mona Fox.